auth0/cosmos/core/components/layouts/page-layout/page-layout.md

 ## Usage

-The `PageLayout` should be used specifically within the `main` area of the AppFrame to create the separation between the header and the content of the page.
+The `PageLayout` should be used specifically within the `main` area to create the separation between the header and the content of the page.

 **This layout is usecase speific to achevie just one goal, do not use it for anything else**